apache/apisix/docs/en/latest/mtls.md

 ### How to configure

 When configuring `upstreams`, we could use parameter `tls.client_cert` and `tls.client_key` to configure the client certificate APISIX used to communicate with upstreams.
+Please refer to [Admin API](./admin-api.md#upstream) for details.

 This feature requires APISIX to run on [APISIX-OpenResty](./how-to-build.md#6-build-openresty-for-apisix).